eluckie/VenderOrderTracker.Solution/README.md

 ## Known Bugs

-* If forms are not fully filled out, it changes the unfilled input to a blank space
 * If deleting an order from the list and then attempting to view order details for a later order, path does not update properly to account for 1 less order
 * ^ same issue with deleting a vendor from the list